 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 We aim to keep the information we hold about you accurate and up to date.
 You can check this by emailing us at firstname.lastname@example.org.
-If you find any inaccuracies we will delete or correct it promptly.

 Your right to control your data